 Termination of your employment

-I am writing to you about the termination of your employment with [insert organisation name]
+I am writing to you about the termination of your employment with [insert organisation name].

 On [insert date] you met with [insert name meeting participants].
 In that meeting, you were advised that [insert advice given to employee regarding improvement of performance or conduct, for example any deadlines for improvement, new targets set, etc].
 You were issued with a formal first warning letter on [insert date].